DANS-KNAW/dd-transfer-to-vault/docs/description.md

 * _Protocol type_: Shared filesystem
 * _Internal or external_: **internal**
-* _Purpose_: to receive dataset version exports from the Data Stations and other services
+* _Purpose_: to receive DVEs from the Data Stations and other services

 #### Admin console